dbountouridis/InCredible/README.md

 ### Cite
 If you use the code, please cite the following publication:

-D. Bountouridis, M. Marrero, N. Tintarev, C. Hauff, Explaining Credibility in News Articles using Cross-Referencing, 2018 Workshop on ExplainAble Recommendation and Search (EARS 2018)
+D. Bountouridis, M. Marrero, N. Tintarev, C. Hauff, _Explaining Credibility in News Articles using Cross-Referencing_, 2018 Workshop on ExplainAble Recommendation and Search (EARS 2018)